joedolson/wp-accessibility/src/readme.txt

 * Add a toolbar toggling between high contrast, large print, and desaturated (grayscale) views of your theme.
 * Add a long description to images.
 Use the image's "Description" field to add long descriptions.
 * Enforcement for alt attributes on images.
+* Easily identify images without alt attributes in the Media Library

 = Accessibility Issues fixed by WP Accessibility: =